mansoorkhan96/weatherapp/README.md

     composer install

+Install all the Vue dependencies using npm

+    nmp install

+Compile all the Vue dependencies using npm

+    nmp run dev

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env